KronosG13/NGSVR/README.md

 NGSVR is an open source alternative to platforms like VRChat, built from the ground up in **Unreal Engine 5**.
 The goal is a fully open, self-hostable social VR experience - user generated avatars, user generated worlds, full body tracking, face tracking, and rich social interaction - without the closed ecosystem, without the corporate gatekeeping, and without the compromises.

 This project is in early development.
-Right now we are building the **proof of concept** - getting the core pillars working before expanding scope.
+Right now I are building the **proof of concept** - getting the core pillars working before expanding scope.
 If you believe in open social VR, this is the place to build it.

 ---

 ## Core Goals

-- 🌐 **Open Source** - Fully GPLv3.
+- 🌐 **Open Source** - Fully MIT licensed.
 Fork it, self-host it, contribute to it.
 - 🖥️ **PC First** - Desktop mode and VR mode (SteamVR / OpenXR).
 No standalone device compromises.
 - 🧍 **User Avatars** - Runtime VRM avatar loading.
 Bring your existing avatars.
 - 🌍 **User Worlds** - Community-created spaces you can visit and host.